 Location: Hwange National Park, in a private concession.

-Rooms: 7 luxurious tents, all en-suite and set on elevated decks with thatched roof.
-Two are family units which have an alcove housing twin beds, complete with mozzie nets.
+Rooms: There are nine luxurious tents in total, all en-suite and set on elevated decks with thatched roof.
+There are two family units which have an alcove housing twin beds, complete with mozzie nets, five doubles and two2 twin bedded tents.

 Facilities: There is a swimming pool, lower deck dining area, upper deck comfy lounge and main dining area and bar.
 The camp also has a waterhole which can be viewed from the tents and the main area